 There are two types of soldiers: subordinates and superiors.
 Dealing with superiors (the ones in charge) is generally less time consuming than the subordinates.
-Nevertheless, I discovered that there are plenty of assholes in both of the above categories, the sort of guys you occasionally come across who love to throw their weight around and make your life slightly harder for longer than necessary, just for a laugh.
+Nevertheless, I discovered that there are plenty of assholes in both of the above categories, the sort of guys you occasionally come across who love to throw their weight around and make your life harder for longer than necessary, just for a laugh.

-So, whenever flagged down by the army guys it’s best to literally prop the bike up on centre stand, take the keys from the ignition, bury them in a pocket and watch the picture taking routine unfold.
-Smile, be courteous, answer questions, perhaps use some local language, enquire about where to find good local food, water, fuel, women (always a good one) or a place to spend the night.
+So, whenever flagged down by the army guys I found it best to literally prop the bike up on centre stand, take the keys from the ignition, bury them in a pocket and watch the picture taking routine unfold.
+Smile, be courteous, answer questions, perhaps use some local language, enquireabout where to find good local food, water, fuel, women (always a good one) or a place to spend the night.
 I found that more often than not a sergent or a coporal would take control, answer my queries, sometimes even offer me tea or coffee and then dispatch me on my way whilst the rest of the crew were still checking out the pictures on their smart phones.

 Only once, close to the Russian border did I come across a man in green who demanded I let him ride my bike.
-In cases like this an outright refusal is the only possible option to safeguard trip and motorbike.
+In cases like this an outright refusal is the only possible way to safeguard trip and motorbike.
 Make sure the keys are away from the ignition.
 Humour always helps and I found that comparing my motorcycle to a girlfriend or a wife, something no man would want to share with another, was enough to brake the impasse with laughter and send me back on my route without further adoo.